Receive quotes for Sickness and Accident Insurance and protect your income from serious injury or illness.

 Learn more of the benefits of Sickness and Accident Insurance to help you decide if it is a suitable cover option for you.
 If you would like to compare quotes for cover, enter your details in the form below.

-While the name may have changed, Income Protection Insurance today is designed in much the same way to provide the same coverage for workers as Personal Accident Insurance In the past.
+Commonly know as Income Protection Insurance today, it is designed much like Personal Accident and Sickness Insurance In the past.
 Some key differences of Income Protection Insurance today;

 - More comprehensive range of benefits for policyholders.
 Receive cover for the additional expenses that may arise while recovering.